Fire safety in your home

 If the fire was someone’s fault, you can take legal action for injuries or damaged belongings.

-Citizens Advice has guidance on claiming compensation for personal injuries.
+Check Citizens Advice for guidance on claiming compensation for personal injuries.

-Get legal advice from a solicitor or from Citizens Advice if you want to claim compensation.
+Get legal advice from a solicitor if you want to claim compensation.

 Keeping your home fire safe